hibeekaey/open-source-project-generator/SECURITY.md

 # Security

-This document outlines the security measures implemented in the Open Source Template Generator.
+This document outlines the security measures implemented in the Open Source Project Generator.

 ## Security Fixes Applied